 ThoughtSpot Engineering has performed extensive testing of the ThoughtSpot platform on VMware for the best performance, load balancing, scalability, and reliability.
 Based on this testing, ThoughtSpot recommends the following minimum specifications for an individual VMware ESXi host machine:

 - 3X 2TB Hard disks (6TB in total in hard disk space)

-- 72 Hyper-threaded Cores (Additional spare cores can also be added).
+- 72 Hyper-threaded Cores (Additional spare cores can also be added.
+Oversubscription is not supported).

 - Intel Xeon 2600 series operating at clock frequencies 2.1GHz (Faster is better).

 SAN can be used, but must comply with the following requirements:

 NAS/NFS is not supported since its latency is so high that it tends to be unreliable.

 All virtualization hosts should have VMware vSphere Hypervisor (ESXi) 6.5 installed.

 ThoughtSpot provides a VMware template (OVF) together with a VMDK (Virtual Machine Disk) file for configuring a VM.
 VMDK is a file format that describes containers for virtual hard disk drives to be used in virtual machines like VMware Workstation or VirtualBox.
 OVF is a platform-independent, efficient, extensible, and open packaging distribution format for virtual machines.